Team

 Interdisciplinary Center for Smell and Taste, University Hospital Carl Gustav Carus, Dresden

-(Women’s Promotion Funds, Faculty of Mathematics and Natural Sciences, HHU Düsseldorf) - 2008: Full scholarship, Minerva Foundation
+(Women’s Research Support Program, Faculty of Mathematics and Natural Sciences, Heinrich Heine University Düsseldorf) - 2008: Full Scholarship, Minerva Foundation

 Participation in the 28th Blankenese Conference on Sensory Signaling and Information Processing